metaterminal/metaterminal.fyi/content/fiction/time-war.md

 <br>

-<p align=center><u>The nature of the enemy</u></p>
+<p align=center><u><b>The nature of the enemy</b></u></p>

 Simply put, we have absolutely no idea who they are, though we do have an idea of their goals.
-My personal best guess is that they are an insular, secular, technofascist, highly accelerationist organization, with agents embedded at high levels of power.
+My personal best guess is that they are an insular, secular, technofascist, highly accelerationist[^2] organization, with agents embedded at high levels of power.

 Preferred vectors of attack seem to be nuclear detonations (with MAD sometimes observed), widespread plagues, accelerated ecological collapse, or any other potential mass-death scenarios.
 While global warming/climate change is occasionally a useful tool, it does not seem to be solely their fault.
 (That’s on us as a species.)